-Private and group instruction is conducted for all ages and ability led by Woodstock Country Club PGA Director of Golf, Matt Closter, and Assistant PGA Professional, Mackenzie Ryan.
+Private and group instruction is conducted for all ages and ability led by Woodstock Country Club PGA Director of Golf, Matt Closter, and Assistant Professional, Dominick Baeriswil.
 Our instructors teaching philosophies adapt from student to student to incorporate basic swing fundamentals that help to work within each student’s abilities to reach their short and long-term goals.
 Lesson plans are laid out in detail and the latest in video software and instructional technology is utilized for all students.